hatmarch/centos-gitlab-ce/README.md

     `docker run -i -t tyrell/centos-gitlab-ce:latest /bin/bash`

-Once inside the container, gitlab-ctl command can be used to verify the defaul configuration.
+Once inside the container, gitlab-ctl command can be used to verify the default configuration.

     `gitlab-ctl show-config` or `vi /opt/gitlab/etc/gitlab.rb.template`